LCDsoft/ILCDIRAC/docs/Files/UserGuide/calibration.rst

 User input required for the calibration procedure
 -------------------------------------------------
-To start calibration user have to call :func:`createCalibration` function of the Calibration client :class:`ILCDIRAC.CalibrationSystem.Client.CalibrationClient` with three input arguments:
+To start calibration user have to call :func:`createCalibration() <ILCDIRAC.CalibrationSystem.Service.CalibrationHandler.CalibrationHandler.export_createCalibration>` function of the Calibration client :class:`ILCDIRAC.CalibrationSystem.Client.CalibrationClient` with three input arguments:

 - **inputFiles** - dictionary which contains list of input file LFNs.
 Should contains keys ``zuds``, ``kaon``, ``muon``, ``gamma``, which correspond to the list of files of according type.
 - **numberOfEventsPerFile** - number of events per file of each type.
 Should contains the same keys as inputFiles dictionary.